Visininjr/cs131_notes_dev/_chapters/videos/tracking.md

   <br />
 </p>

 Feature tracking has many practical applications.
-One example is using the combined keypoint locations and motions to solve for all locations in 3d space, for simultaneous location and mapping in robotics.
+One example is using the combined key point locations and motions to solve for all locations in 3d space, for simultaneous location and mapping in robotics.

 <p align="center">
   <img src="https://github.com/Visininjr/cs131_notes_dev/blob/master/images/seq_initial.gif?raw=true" width="200">